Top 13 Email Marketing Mistakes and How to Avoid Them

 6. You Don’t Analyze the Metrics

-Not analyzing the metrics of individual campaigns and automations is like shooting blanks.
+Not analyzing the metrics of individual campaigns and automation is like shooting blanks.
 It is very unlikely that the first email newsletter you send out to your subscribers will have the perfect combination of content and copy, perfect send time, and perfect audience segmentation.
 As long as you are running your email marketing channel, you should constantly find ways to improve.

 A/B testing various aspects of your email will definitely point you in the right direction.